Maheer1207/Project-DBMS-Optimisation/README.md

-# DBMS Optimisation
+# DBMS Optimization

+## Project Overview

-This project was a part of Database and File management course work.
-The main goal of the project was to implement SQL for four different scenarios, thorough Python programming language.
-Each of the scenario's are tested in all three optimisation level, uninformed, self-optimized, and user-optimized.
-Those optimisations and queries were implemented on three different set of database.
-Following that, data data visualisation were generated of those results.
+This project was undertaken as part of the Database and File Management coursework.
+The primary objective was to implement SQL queries for four distinct scenarios using the Python programming language.
+Each scenario was tested under three different optimization levels: uninformed, self-optimized, and user-optimized.
+These optimizations and queries were executed on three separate database sets.
+Subsequently, data visualizations were generated to illustrate the results of these optimizations.

-## How it works
+## How It Works

-Initially, a Python script is ran to extract the three sets database of the given text file.
-Then, on each of the data sets, all four queries are implemented with all three types of optimisations.
-Then a bar chart, data visualization, is generated of those opimisations on the data sets of each queries.
+The process begins with running a Python script to extract three database sets from a provided text file.
+For each dataset, the four SQL queries are executed under all three types of optimization.
+After executing the queries, bar charts are generated to visualize the performance of these optimizations across the different datasets.

-## Tools Implemented or Playing a Key Role:
+## Tools and Technologies

-1. Python: As a script to extract the database, and also to run queries of those database.
+- **Python**: Used for scripting to extract the databases and execute SQL queries.
-2. SQL: To write the queries for all the scenarios.
+- **SQL**: Employed to write and execute the queries for all scenarios.

-## Steps to setup the environment
+## Environment Setup

-The project doesn't require any setup, the python script for the query are ready to run.
-Hoever, due to restrications of the course, I had to remove the source file from which the data base were genrated using the python script.
+No specific setup is required for this project, as the Python scripts for the queries are ready to run.
+However, due to course restrictions, the source file from which the databases were generated using the Python script has been removed.